redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 Oh, and while we're at we'll introduce Role-based Authorization Control (RBAC), which wasn't available when we wrote the first tutorial, but is now, and it's amazing.

 Why "Redwood's Revenge"?
 Because all great sequels have "Revenge" in their title.
 But also this tutorial is focused more on ourselves, the codebase in general, and making our jobs easier.
 Part 1 of the tutorial was about getting up and running quickly and getting an app out the door for users to start using.
 Part 2 is about helping us, the developers, build new features quicker and making sure the code we wrote keeps working as intended.
-And as the old saying goes, the best revenge is living well.
+And as the old saying goes: the best revenge is living well.

 ## Prerequisites